 6. Go up the highest building in the Southern Hemisphere

 The Sky Tower is the highest building in the Southern Hemisphere at 220m high standing proudly in the city centre of Auckland.
 You can’t miss it!
 It’s also pretty enticing to go up the Sky Tower, whether it’s to check out the views from the observation deck or have a lavish meal high above the city in the cafe.
 For those more adventurous, why not do the “SkyWalk“, walking around a narrow pathway with no barriers, just obstructive views of the city 192m below you.
 Alternatively, do the “SkyJump” which we can only describe as the world’s most extreme zipline!

 7. Take a road trip to the Waitakere Ranges

 Yes, there’s more to explore in the Auckland region!
-A popular city escape is to the Waitake Ranges to get a dose of New Zealand wilderness.
+A popular city escape is to the Waitakere Ranges to get a dose of New Zealand wilderness.
 Take the walking tracks among the forest with waterfall after waterfall.
 Or check out the black sand beaches backed with rugged coastal cliff scenery.
 The beaches of the Waitakere Ranges are also the most-loved surf spots in Auckland.
 Find out about all the awesome stuff to do here in Waitakere Ranges – Guide for Backpackers.

 Location: West of Auckland City.
 There are several access roads to the Waitakere Ranges so find your destination and driving instructions through our Waitakere Ranges guide.
 Shuttles to Piha with Trippys Shuttle Bus are also available.

 8. Sample some of the local cuisine